gtgan/cmpe207hw/README.md

 Homework 2
 ----------

-Build and demonstrate a TCP server implemented with the BSD socket interface.
+Build and demonstrate a TCP server implemented with the BSD socket interface that displays simple ASCII art.

-Nothing too complicated, ‘Hello World’ in ASCII art is acceptable
-Submit: a Word document with some screenshots of the output, and a link to your source code